 - In so much as practical, teachers and head teachers will make a good faith effort to call substitutes on the basis of their place on the substitute call list.
 The teacher requiring a substitute is responsible for calling potential substitutes in accordance with the Centre's guidelines for substitutes.
 If the teacher requiring the substitute is too ill to find a substitute or cannot otherwise find one, that responsibility falls to the Head Teacher/Program Coordinator. - 2.
-Term teachers will accrue hours teaching as a substitute and such hours will count for seniority purposes after the teacher has passed probation.
-Term teachers hired before March 22, 2011 accrue seniority for sub work as it is worked. - 3.
+Term teachers will accrue hours teaching as a substitute and such hours will count for seniority purposes after the teacher has passed probation. - 3.
 Substitutes receive an hourly rate, as noted in Schedule 2, in recognition of the fact that they are often required to do some preparation.
-This hourly rate will increase consistent with the percent and timing of the general wage increases applied to Term Second Language Teachers. - 4.
-On the fourth (4th) consecutive day of substituting for an absent instructor, unless the absent instructor is still preparing lessons, the substitute teacher will be paid for contact and preparation time in accordance with the pay scale step for her/his normal assignment.
+This hourly rate will increase consistent with the percent and timing of the general wage increases applied to Term Second Language Teachers.

+4. On the fourth (4th) consecutive day of substituting for an absent instructor, unless the absent instructor is still preparing lessons, the substitute teacher will be paid for contact and preparation time in accordance with the pay scale step for their normal assignment.
 If the Substitute Teacher has no previous ELC assignments she/he will be paid in accordance with Step 1 of wage schedule 2.